Browns rookie DT Mike Hall Jr. arrested on domestic violence charge after fight with fiancee

 CLEVELAND (AP) — Cleveland Browns rookie defensive tackle Mike Hall Jr. was arrested Tuesday and charged with domestic violence after police said he threatened his fiancee with a gun during a fight.

 Hall was booked and arraigned at Avon Lake Municipal Court, said James M. Drozdowski, a public information officer with Avon Police.
-He was expected to post bond and be released, the officer told The Associated Press.
+He posted bond and was released, the officer told The Associated Press.

+Hall appeared in court with his attorney, Kevin Spellacy, who did not immediately return a message seeking comment.

 The Browns said in a statement they were aware of the incident involving Hall, a second-round pick from Ohio State.